The Sean Ellis 40% Test: The Ultimate Guide

 Step 1: Define Your Survey Population

 Who should you ask?
-Your active users — people who have used your product enough to have an informed opinion.
+Active users who have used the product enough to have an informed opinion.

 Don't ask: